Effects of dynamical capture on two equal-mass nonspinning black holes: Preliminary framework

-In our simulations, this computation is performed automatically by the \texttt{QuasiLocalMeasures} thorn~\cite{Dreyer:2002mx}, which provides a consistent framework for evaluating quasi-local quantities such as mass, spin, and angular momentum directly from the horizon geometry.
+In our simulations, this computation is performed automatically by the \texttt{QuasiLocalMeasures} thorn~\cite{Dreyer:2002mx}, which provides a consistent framework for evaluating quasilocal quantities such as mass, spin, and angular momentum directly from the horizon geometry.